csuhta/inquisition-perks/readme.txt

 will show a book icon.
 Some of these conversation options allow you to recruit agents without the need for certain party members to be present.

+Of all of the Knowedge perks, this is the one you will encounter most often on conversation wheels.

 The XP boost for codex entries is for all entries, not just those concerning history, and it stacks with the other boosts.
 The earlier you get this perk, the better.